-- To formulate a detailed risk management policy which shall include: - (a) A framework for identification of internal and external risks specifically faced by the Company, in particular including financial, operational, sectoral, sustainability (particularly, ESG related risks), information, cyber security risks or any other risk as may be determined by the Committee. - (b) Measures for risk mitigation including systems and processes for internal control of identified risks. - (c) Business continuity plan. - (2) To ensure that appropriate methodology, processes and systems are in place to monitor and evaluate risks associated with the business of the Company; - (3) To monitor and oversee implementation of the risk management policy, including evaluating the adequacy of risk management systems; - (4) To periodically review the risk management policy, at least once in two years, including by considering the changing industry dynamics and evolving complexity;
+- (1) To formulate а detailed risk management policy which shall include. - (a) A framework for identification of internal and external risks specifically faced bv the Company, in particular including financial, operational, sectoral, sustainability (particularly, ESG related risks), information, cyber security risks or any other risk as may be determined by the Committee - (b) Measures for risk mitigation including systems and processes for internal control of identified risks. - (c) Business continuity plan. - (2) To appropriate ensure that methodology. processes and systems are in place to monitor and evaluate risks associated with the business of the Company: - (3) To monitor and oversee implementation of the risk management policy, including evaluating the adequacy of risk management systems; - (4) To periodically review the risk management policy, at least once in two years, including by considering

-- (5) To keep the board of directors informed about the nature and content of its discussions, recommendations and actions to be taken; - (6) The appointment, removal and terms of remuneration of the Chief Risk Officer (if any) shall be subject to review by the Risk Management Committee. - (7) To monitor and review the risk management plan, cyber security and such other functions as may be delegated by the Board to the RMC and/or the Chairman and/or Managing Director as may be necessary for effective implementation of the Risk Management Plan/Policy; and - (8) To take necessary actions on the matters delegated by the Board from time to time.
+- the changing industry dynamics and evolving complexity; - (5) To keep the board of directors informed about the nature and content of its discussions, recommendations and actions to be taken: - (6) The appointment, removal and terms of remuneration of the Chief Risk Officer (if any) shall be subject to review by the Risk Management Committee - (7) To monitor and review the risk management plan, cyber security and such other functions as may be delegated by the Board to the RMC and/or the Chairman Managing Director and/or may be necessary for effective implementation of the Risk Management Plan/Policy; and - (8) To take necessary actions on the matters delegated by the Board from time to time.